 If the project scope changes or unexpected costs arise, the CBS should be modified to reflect the new financial condition.
 This ensures continual cost control, maintains the project on budget, and provides stakeholders with transparency.

-Cost Breakdown Structure Template
+Cost Breakdown Structure Example Template

 When managing a project budget, a Cost Breakdown Structure (CBS) is crucial for ensuring efficient and organized cost management.
 A CBS helps break down project costs into smaller, measurable components, simplifying budget monitoring and control.